brianloveswords/aoc2023/src/day4/README.md

 so around 170ms is probably close to the limit of brute forcing the result by simulating the whole thing. there might be a way to compute this without having to simulate it.

-looking at the puzzle, each card produces these other cards:
+looking at the example, each card produces these other cards:

 ```
 1 = {2,3,4,5}